msmcs-robotics/robot1/README.md

 # Robot1

-> Firmware and Ciruit Diagramns for the First MSMCS Robotics Kit
+> The First Official MSMCS Robotics Robot

 ## 📋 Version Numbers and Their Context